 Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.

-Cancer of the uterus begins in the lining of the uterus (endometrium) and is more precisely termed endometrial cancer (carcinoma).
+Most cancers of the uterus begin in the lining of the uterus (endometrium) and are more precisely termed endometrial cancer (carcinoma).
 In the United States, it is the most common gynecologic cancer and the fourth most common cancer among women.
 One in 50 women gets endometrial cancer.
-This cancer usually develops after menopause, most often in women aged 50 to 65.
+This cancer usually develops after menopause, most often in women aged 50 to 60.
+Over 90% of cases occur in women over 50.

 More than 80% of endometrial cancers are adenocarcinomas, which develop from gland cells.
 Fewer than 5% of cancers in the uterus are sarcomas.
 These cancers develop from connective tissue and tend to be more aggressive.